Tighter Performance Theory of FedExProx: Experimental Highlights

+This section presents highlights from illustrative experiments; additional details and results--including those on the \texttt{ARCENE} dataset \citep{arcene_167}--are provided in \Cref{sec:experiments}.
+We consider quadratic objectives of the form $f(x) = \frac{1}{n}\sum_{i=1}^{n}\frac{1}{2}x^{\top} \mA_{i}x,$ where $\mA_{i} \in \textnormal{Sym}^{7}_{+}$, $i\in[n]$ are random positive semidefinite matrices with minimum eigenvalue equal to zero.
+Each worker $i\in[14]$ computes proximal mappings using \algname{GD} with stepsize $\nicefrac{1}{\bar{L}_i}$.
+The extrapolation parameter $\alpha$ is set to its optimal value from Theorem~\ref{thm:quad}.
+To validate our theory, we study the empirical time complexity of \algname{FedExProx} as a function of~$\gamma$.
+In accordance with the setup described in Section \ref{sec:time_cond}, we assume that one local iteration of \algname{GD} takes $\tau$ seconds (without loss of generality, $\tau=1$).
+Thus, the time needed by worker $i$ to find $\prox_{\gamma f_{i}}(x_k)$ at global iteration $k$ is proportional to $\tau \times n_{ik},$ where $n_{ik}$ is the number of \algname{GD} iterations needed to find $\prox_{\gamma f_{i}}(x_{k})$ to a given accuracy.
+In the full participation case, the total empirical time complexity is $\sum_{k=0}^{K-1} (\ct + \tau \max_{i \in [n]} n_{ki})$, where $K$ is the number of global iterations needed for \algname{FedExProx} to converge to the desired accuracy and $\ct$ is the communication time.
 The results are presented in Figure~\ref{fig:full_quadratics}.
 The dashed lines represent the theoretical bounds from Theorem~\ref{thm:fedexprox_quad_time}, within which the optimal~$\gamma$ is expected to lie.
-One can see that when $\mu$ is relatively small ($\mu \propto 100$), the best choice of~$\gamma$ is near $0.$ However, as the communication cost $\mu$ increases, the best~$\gamma$ shifts to values greater than $0.1$.
-A distinctive U-shape emerges, indicating the nontrivial optimal choice of~$\gamma.$ The results for partial participation from Figure~\ref{fig:partial_quadratics} are qualitatively the same.
-These observations are fully consistent with our theoretical predictions.
+One can see that when $\ct$ is relatively small ($\ct \propto 100$), the best choice of~$\gamma$ is near $0.$ However, as the communication cost $\ct$ increases, the best~$\gamma$ shifts to values greater than $0.1$.
+A distinctive U-shape emerges, indicating the nontrivial optimal choice of~$\gamma.$ These observations are fully consistent with our theoretical predictions.